aws-samples/eks-workshop-v2/website/docs/security/cluster-access-management/managing.md

 2. `API_AND_CONFIG_MAP`: Source authenticated IAM principals from both EKS Access Entry APIs and the aws-auth configMap, prioritizing the Access Entries.
 Ideal to migrate existing aws-auth permissions to Access Entries.
 3. `API`: Exclusively rely on EKS Access Entry APIs. **This is recommended method.**

-One thing to take in consideration is that you can update your cluster configuration from `CONFIG_MAP` to `API_AND_CONFIG_MAP` and from `API_AND_CONFIG_MAP` to `API`, but not the other way, which means that this is a one way operation, as soon as you move towards using the Cluster Management API, you won't be able to revert that change to rely on the `aws-auth` configMap authentication.
+One thing to take in consideration is that you can update your cluster configuration from `CONFIG_MAP` to `API_AND_CONFIG_MAP` and from `API_AND_CONFIG_MAP` to `API`, but not the other way, which means that this is a one way operation, as soon as you move towards using the Cluster Access Management API, you won't be able to revert that change to rely on the `aws-auth` configMap authentication.

 Check which method your cluster is configured with `awscli`.